ocielliottc/elite_orm/README.md

 #### Properties
 `all` &rarr; `Stream<List<T>>`

-A stream instance containing a list of all of the database objects of type T.
+An instance of a Dart asynchronous stream containing a list of all of the database objects of type T.

 #### Methods
 `get()` &rarr; `Future<void>`